vaikunthd/Breast-Cancer-Detection/README.md

 2. Open the app and grant necessary permissions
 3. Upload a breast X-ray image
 4. Wait for the analysis result

+### ⚠️ Limitations

+- The model's performance depends on the quality and diversity of the training data.
+- Not intended to replace professional medical diagnosis; results should be reviewed by healthcare professionals.
+- App performance may vary across different Android devices.

 ### 🤝 Contributing